whateverusername0/VRTRAKILL/README.md

 **[Installation (credits to JamesTRG30)](https://www.youtube.com/watch?v=Do0dkeXdIjU) | [Controls](https://github.com/whateverusername0/VRTRAKILL/wiki/Default-controller-bindings) | [Development](https://github.com/whateverusername0/VRTRAKILL/wiki/Installation-%7C-Build#building-from-source) | [Common issues](https://github.com/whateverusername0/VRTRAKILL/wiki/Common-issues) | [Discord server](https://discord.gg/TTUw5Aevce)**

 ULTRAKILLing in VR is now a thing.
-This mod exists because [HuskVR](https://github.com/TeamDoodz/HuskVR) was not being updated for a whole year, so I was like "Fine, I'll do it myself".
+This mod exists because [HuskVR](https://github.com/TeamDoodz/HuskVR) was not being updated for a whole year (ironic), so I was like "Fine, I'll do it myself".
-Also it does not require any other mods to function.

-## Features
-### What works right now:
-It'll be much easier to describe what **doesn't** work.
-### What doesn't work right now:
-- Accessibility stuff. (e.g. left-handed mode)
-- 4-S.
-### Planned stuff:
-**1.0**: Full release (when i think that nothing more can be done)
-**1.x.x**: Mods compatibility (JAKET, ultraballing, etc.)
-**Future**: Maintenance updates
-...and a separate UI for config edit, setup, uninstalling and updating.
+It doesn't have any dependencies aside from BepInEx, like UMM or whatever mod manager/loader they will come up with.
+Heck the mod might break if you had them installed.

+### If you hate having too much money and you want to give me a decent kick in the ass by forcing me to develop the mod out of conscience you can dump it on me here:
+XMR: 44iS3E6YhrqVbCegapmQjrZBTJ1YuCxvGLzNZnuTHMQr2vJqW579jeTiB5oFVEA6WhJ5quwkGE2RaGkt1HvvTKBsQ82ToDY
+TON: UQB9Yf4aiNaV2EFIfwgM-n2JUIz8nMiO83HWjbI6rC2R6PaZ
+ETH: 0xF49392e1593FB25b3ea347C9e498d530B4576E6a